 I, on the other hand, had to fight back the urge to smile.

-John, so adept at manipulating his political rivals, was putting all of his conversational weapons to use now.
+John, so adept at manipulating his political rivals, was putting all of his conversational weapons to use.
 A moment ago, he had badgered McNaught into giving something away.
-Now he knew the perfect thing to say to lay the guilt on thick and heavy.
+Now he knew the perfect thing to lay the guilt on thick and heavy.
 Throughout my limited interactions with the spy, one thing rang clear: John truly mattered to McNaught.
-Likely he had few friends left in the world, and those still living, he coveted.

 “You realize that, don’t you?”
 John said.
 “Whether our enemy, or Des Jardins, someone could kill me tomorrow, and then everything you’ve done to keep us safe will be for nothing.”

-McNaught turned to glare at the fire, jaw set in a hard line.
+McNaught broke their eye contact and glared at the fire, jaw set in a hard line.

 “Unless, of course,” John went on, “you can’t say anything.”